Fully Understanding RDS Cost Breakdown & How to Reduce It

 In the above screenshot, you can see the dimension type we are using is instance type, with the service only being RDS.
 We can see that the db.t3.medium, db.t3.micro, and db.t3.small are costing $2.63, $0.97, and $0.66 respectively.
 That being said, there is a $0.68 cost categorized as “No instance type”.
 There are a few reasons for this charge including:

-1) It could be because they are using RDS serverless
+1) It could be because you are using RDS serverless

 2) It could be because perhaps from storage costs or backup costs (or a mix of both)